newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

     secret: boolean, optional   # Indicates a password field.
 Use true/false (no quotes)
     default: string, optional   # default value for variable

+# DEPRECATED!
+Use `validationUrl` instead.
 # NRQL the newrelic-cli will use to validate the agent/integration this recipe
 # installed is successfully sending data to New Relic
 validationNrql: string, optional

+# A URL for the newrelic-cli to use to validate the agent/integration was successfully installed and is sending data to New Relic
+validationUrl: string, optional

 # Metadata to support generating a URL after installation success
 successLinkConfig: object, optional